 The revised maths curriculum was designed to ensure that children develop: fluency; reasoning and problem solving.
-The teaching of maths at Horbury Primary School should enable children to develop as confident mathematicians who are skilled in fluency, reasoning and problem solving.
+The teaching of maths at our school should enable children to develop as confident mathematicians who are skilled in fluency, reasoning and problem solving.

 Maths at Horbury Primary Academy

 Maths is integral to everyday life and with this in mind, we want to ensure that all of our children develop a positive and enthusiastic attitude towards this subject, one that will stay with them forever.
 The fundamental skills that children learn in maths today will prepare them well for the future.
 At Horbury Primary Academy, we want children to reach their full potential in maths and most importantly to understand that maths is fun and to be enjoyed!

 At Horbury Primary Academy, we offer pupils a rich and enjoyable experience in mathematics by providing the knowledge, skills, concepts and processes that are appropriate to each individual and that relate to the world around them.
 This provision will enable each pupil to: